Rnen/AdminToolbox/README.md

 Type Info:
 - Boolean: True or False value
 - Integer: Any whole number
-- Float: A number with decimals (Formatting like "1.5" and "1,5" both work and are the same value)
+- Float: A number with decimals (Formatting like "1.5")
 - List: A list of items separated by ",", for example: `list: 1,2,3,4,5`
 - Dictionary: A dictionary of items separated by ":", and each entry separated by ",", for example: `dictionary: 1:2,2:3,3:4`
 - Seconds: Time in seconds, usually a value of -1 disables the feature